Pros and Cons of CalSavers for Small Businesses

 - Potentially higher fees for employees—There is no cost to employers to offer CalSavers; however, employees do pay $0.83-$0.95 per year for every $100 in their account, depending upon their investments.
 While different 401(k) plans charge different fees, some plans have lower employee fees.
 Fees are a big consideration because they can erode employee savings over time.

 5. Why should I consider a 401(k) plan instead of CalSavers?

 For many employers —even very small businesses—a 401(k) plan may be a more attractive option for a variety of reasons.
 As an employer, you have greater flexibility and control over your plan service provider, investments, and features so you can tailor the plan that best meets your company’s needs and objectives.
 Plus, you’ll benefit from:

-- Tax credits—Thanks to the SECURE Act, you can now receive up to $15,000 in tax credits to help defray the start-up costs of your 401(k) plan.
-Plus, if you add an eligible automatic enrollment feature, you could earn an additional $1,500 in tax credits.
+- Tax credits—Thanks to the SECURE Act, you can now receive up to $15,000 in tax credits to help defray the start-up costs of your 401(k) plan over three years.
+Plus, if you add an eligible automatic enrollment feature, you could earn an additional $1,500 in tax credits over three years.